blairconrad/blairconrad.github.io/_posts/2010-11-10-growing-an-mvvm-framework-in-2003-part-ii-properties.md

 {% endhighlight %}

 I really like the implicit operator functionality, which I'd never used before.
 I wish it could be used with interfaces, though.
 There's probably a good reason why it can't, but nothing comes to mind.
-Anyhow, I had to go another route for IList - the somewhat uninspiring <code>AsList</code> method.
+Anyhow, I had to go another route for IList&mdash;the somewhat uninspiring <code>AsList</code> method.
 At this point, I was really missing generics.

 Still, it's nicer to be able to write
 {% highlight csharp %}